marcelolerendegui/BME547_Final_Project/README.md

 Before you get access to the main window, you will be asked to type in your user name and password for verification.
 Images are saved for specific users.
 Entering a none exist user/password will not generate the previous images saved.

 After logging in, next window shown will be the main user interface.
-The table contains items: image ID, Filename, image Format, Size, Description, Timestamp when image upload and Image process time.
+The table contains items: image ID, Filename, image Format, Size, Description and Timestamp when image upload.
 Below includes all function buttons as stated in assignment requirement.

 For new users, upload a new image by clicking the upload button and either